 Targeted therapy with a tyrosine kinase inhibitor

 Targeted therapy is a treatment that uses drugs or other substances to identify and attack specific cancer cells without harming normal cells.
 Tyrosine kinase inhibitor (TKI) therapy is a type of targeted therapy that blocks signals needed for tumors to grow.
-TKIs blocks the enzyme, tyrosine kinase, that causes stem cells to develop into more white blood cells (granulocytes or blasts) than the body needs.
+TKIs blocks the enzyme, tyrosine kinase, that causes stem cells to become more white blood cells (granulocytes or blasts) than the body needs.
 Imatinib (Gleevec) is one of the TKIs used to treat childhood CML.

 TKIs may be used in combination with other anticancer drugs as adjuvant therapy (treatment given after the initial treatment, to lower the risk that the cancer will come back).

 See Drugs Approved for Myeloproliferative Disorders for more information.

 Other drug therapy